 Physical settings also help to play an important role in reducing stress and promote relaxation.
-(27).
-Try to walk outdoors, run outside, spend time at ocean, garden at home, walk through forests or spend time with a loved ones.
+(26).
+Try to walk outdoors, run outside, spend time at the ocean, a garden at home, walk through forests or spend time with loved ones.

 Walking in the sun is the best way as it naturally increases vitamin D levels which help to decrease anxiety.
-Take a short 15 minute break to reduce stress levels and the more greener the better.
-As per a Japanese studies, people who walked in a forest for 20 minutes has a significant decrease in stress hormone levels.
-If you are stuck in urban area, look out for parks and quite place to take a walk.
+Take a short 15-minute break to reduce stress levels and the greener the better.
+As per a Japanese study, people who walked in a forest for 20 minutes has a significant decrease in stress hormone levels.
+If you are stuck in an urban area, look out for parks and quiet place to take a walk.
 If you’re stuck at home, check out top anxiety blogs and read through their content to help you ease your mind.

 Exercising regularly floods feel-good endorphins into the body.
 Some researchers also believe that increased body heat due to exercising alters neural circuits that control mood.
 Researchers believe that this response may increase relaxation, enhance mood and alleviate anxiety.

 GABA is an amino acid which helps to decrease anxiety in the nervous system.
 It also helps to relax muscles.
 The recommended dosage is 500mg 3 times in a day.

 L-lysine, an amino acid is one of the building blocks of neurotransmitters.
 Many studies have proven that people who took L-lysine supplements reduced anxiety symptoms and stress levels.
 L-lysine is commonly found in beans, fish, meat and also an oral supplement.

 As ashwagandha is an adaptogenic herb, it helps to reduce the stress effects on the body and improve anxiety symptoms.